Biology (BIOL)

 Satisfies: a BACR for natural sciences.

-This course furnishes an understanding of fundamental topics in biology–diversity of life, form and function of living organisms, information flow, and transfer of energy.
-The course covers basic chemistry, cell structure and function, animal physiology, introductory genetics, evolution, introductory ecology, and carbon flow.
+Furnishes an understanding of fundamental topics in biology–diversity of life, form and function of living organisms, information flow, and transfer of energy.
+Covers basic chemistry, cell structure and function, animal physiology, introductory genetics, evolution, introductory ecology, and carbon flow.
+Companion course to BIOL 100L.

 BIOL 115.
 LIFE SCIENCE FOR TEACHERS.
 5 Credits.